s3m1s0n1c/zabbix-mumble/README.md

 # zabbix-mumble

-Zabbix python script to get stats from Mumble-Server 1.5
+zabbix-mumble is a python script that will connect to your mumble-server and get stats for zabbix to ingest via the "Mumble Stats" zabbix template.

+****Note:****

-We assume you have zabbix-agent/zabbix-agent2 already installed - If not Zabbix Agent2 install documentation below:
+We assume you have the following:

+* zabbix-agent/zabbix-agent2 installed - If not Zabbix Agent2 install documentation below:

 https://www.zabbix.com/download?zabbix=7.4&os_distribution=ubuntu&os_version=22404&components=agent_2&db=&ws=

-We also asume you have ICE setup on your mumble server - If not see Mumble Server Configuration to Enable Ice below:
+* ICE setup on your mumble server - If not see Mumble Server Configuration to Enable Ice below:

 https://www.mumble.info/documentation/mumble-server/scripting/ice/server-setup/

+* You have ROOT/sudo access to your mumble server

 # Install Dependencies for script